A simple daily standup meeting Excel template to coordinate all the work your team needs to do.

 You can use a Slack bot Standuply instead of a daily standup meeting excel template to gather responses from your team members.
 Standuply runs standups by reaching out to your team members in Slack and asking them questions you define.

-Once team members provide their answers, the bot collects them and prepares an overall report for your team.
-Results can be delivered to a Slack channel or via DM, email or Webhook.
+Once team members provide their answers, the bot collects them and prepares a comprehensive report for your team.
+Results can be delivered to a Slack channel or via DM, email, or Webhook.

 Agile is about being consistent.
 It is demanding, but consistency makes it work.
 Read more on Agile Project Management in our perfect guide.

-Pick what works best for your team: daily calls, standup bot in Slack or Daily Standup Meeting Excel Template and stick with it.
+Pick what works best for your team: daily calls, a standup bot, or Daily Standup Meeting Excel Template, and stick with it.

 P.S.
-Check out my latest article: Scrum Meeting Myths, Anti-patterns, and Best Practices and a new guide on running good retrospective meetings – Scrum Retrospective Teardown — Best Practices and Tools.
+Check out my latest article: Scrum Meeting Myths, Anti-patterns, and Best Practices, and a new guide on running good retrospective meetings – Fun Retrospective: 7 Best Ideas & Free Fun Retros Tools.